Hoverflies are valuable beneficial insects to have in your garden!

 No content available.

-Why Create a Pollinator Garden?
+Why is a Pollinator Garden?

 You’re probably well aware that the populations of our native bees, butterflies, and other insect pollinators have been declining for several decades.
 Perhaps you’ve noticed fewer butterflies and bees in your own backyard?